Ozoniuss/Ozoniuss/README.md

 - ⚡ Fun fact: ...
 -->

-- I'm currently writing a short article about microservices as part of one of my Master's homework, check it out [here!](https://github.com/Ozoniuss/Masters-Projects/tree/main/microservices) Feedback is always welcome 🤭
+- My short article about microservices is complete now, check it out [here!](https://github.com/Ozoniuss/Masters-Projects/tree/main/microservices) Feedback is always welcome 🤭
-- I most enjoy implementing packages and small APIs.
+- I enjoy implementing packages and small APIs.
 Check out my [configer](https://github.com/Ozoniuss/configer) package that I use to configure my projects and my [stdlog](https://github.com/Ozoniuss/stdlog) package that I use for quick logging.
+- I'm pretty bad at managing my expenses 💵.
+For that reason, I decided to built an app for it!
+[Casheer](https://github.com/Ozoniuss/casheer) is my [REST](https://www.ics.uci.edu/~fielding/pubs/dissertation/top.htm) backend and [Clisheer](https://github.com/Ozoniuss/clisheer) is a command-line tool I wrote for interacting with it.
 - Do you like parallel 🤲, concurrent 🤝 and distributed 🙌 programming?
 So do I!
 Check out [this](https://github.com/Ozoniuss/Masters-Projects/tree/main/keyboard-processing) and [this](https://github.com/Ozoniuss/Masters-Projects/tree/main/theoretical-distributed).
+- As programmers, we sometimes get to working on pretty random stuff 💣, just for the fun of it.
+My [Misc](https://github.com/Ozoniuss/misc) repo contains those moments.
 - 🏋️‍♂️ I'm done solving the [2022 Advent of Code](https://adventofcode.com/2022/) problems.
 Check out my contest review and solutions [here!](https://github.com/Ozoniuss/Algorithms/tree/master/advent-of-code-2022)
 - I'm more of a mathematician 📐, but I do enjoy solving coding problems 💻.
 Check out [my algorithms repository](https://github.com/Ozoniuss/Algorithms) to view some of those!
 - I love music 💿📻🎼🎧 and play guitar 🎸.
 I did post a couple of solos on my [youtube channel.](https://www.youtube.com/@ozoniuss1463/videos)

-My other repo where I'm building stuff with my friends: https://github.com/orgs/theshamans/repositories

 <details>
 <summary><b>My open source contributions</b></summary>